lyy1994/lyy1994.github.io/_posts/2017-04-17-RBM-tensorflow-implementation.markdown

 $$\theta(t) = \theta(t-1) + \epsilon \frac{\partial log\ P(v)}{\partial \theta(t-1)}$$

-These 2 update rules for parameter will become equivalent by setting $$\alpha$$ to 0, which is also the trick I employed in my implementation.
+These 2 update rules for parameter become equivalent when setting $$\alpha$$ to 0, which is also the trick I employed in my implementation.

 Postive sign inside update rule came from fact that we are doing gradient ascent.